 Individuals also use their purchasing power as a social justice tool, ordering coffee, tea, chocolate and other food items from Equal Exchange.
 This cooperative builds long-term trade partnerships that are economically just and environmentally sound, to foster mutually beneficial relationships between farmers and consumers and to demonstrate the contribution of worker cooperatives and fair trade to a more equitable, democratic and sustainable world.
 UUCC adds no mark-up to Equal Exchange prices.

-Open to any interested member or friend of UUCC, the Faith in Action Committee generally meets at the church on the second Sunday of the month following the Sunday service and coffee time.
+Open to any interested member or friend of UUCC, the Faith in Action Committee generally meets at the church on the third Sunday of the month following the Sunday service and coffee time.
 The committee chooses several issues for focused attention each year, such as climate change, violence against women or LGBTQ rights.
 Activities may include a Sunday service, forum to learn from persons directly affected by a particular issue, experiential workshop, public advocacy on an issue, special collection for a local organization or service project.